Casa Batlló#6 in Best Things To Do in Barcelona

-The details highlighted in Casa Batlló show Antoni Gaudí at his best.
-Of all the Gaudí apartments, this is probably the most recognized.
-Sitting down the street from Casa Milà, Casa Batlló is known for its skeletal windows and terraces.
-The oddly shaped façade is thought to depict the legend of St. George slaying the dragon — the roof in particular depicts the dragon's scaly back.
-After you've taken the time to absorb the monstrous amount of detail used on the outside of the building, stop inside to tour the Noble Floor — once home to the Batlló family — before you head to the roof to check out Gaudí's spiny chimneys.
+The details highlighted in Casa Batlló show famous Catalan architect Antoni Gaudí at his best.
+Of all the Gaudí apartments in Barcelona, this is probably the most recognized (it's also a UNESCO World Heritage site).
+Sitting down the street from Casa Milà, Casa Batlló is known for its vibrant colors, intricate tile work and skeletal terraces.
+The unconventional façade is inspired by the legend of St. George, whose story is famous for slaying a dragon to save the princess.
+The roof in particular depicts the dragon's scaly back while the skeletal balconies and boney windows are said to represent the dragon's previous victims (the legend goes that someone would be sacrificed every day so the dragon wouldn't take the whole town).
+After you've taken the time to absorb the monstrous amount of detail used on the outside of the building, stop inside to tour the equally eye-catching interiors, including the Noble Floor, which was once home to the Batlló family.
+With your ticket, you're also able to access the roof to check out Gaudí's admirable mosaic work up close, including those on the dragon's back and the roof's many colorful chimneys.